ga-wdi-lessons/build-tools/readme.md

 Having to run `webpack` every time you make a change will get frustrating (and boring) quickly.
 We can set up the `webpack-dev-server` to help us out!

-One of the best features of the dev server is Hot Module Replacement (HMR).
-The module will allow us to make changes, and see them automatically without a full page refresh.
+One of the best features of the dev server is [Hot Module Replacement](https://webpack.github.io/docs/hot-module-replacement.html) (HMR).
+This is a feature provided by webpack that will update specific modules live.
+In other words, we can potentially update specific parts of our app without having the refresh the entire page!

 To get started, run the following in you command line: